pixelated/puppet-pixelated/README.md

       "tags": "production"
     }

-**Bug Alert:** Currently the Puppet script requires a `/home/leap` directory to exist on the LEAP provider.
-Please add this manually:

-    leap ssh node1        # log into LEAP node mkdir /home/leap

 ### Installing Pixelated on the LEAP provider node

 With Pixelated added to the configuration simply re-run the LEAP deployment.